sportebois/aws-ec2-ssh-sync/README.md

 ### Better networking

-Better Bastion/Nat + public/private subnets
-Multiple AZ
+In order to reduce the scope of these sample, networking was limited to the bare minimum.
+From the ssh point of view, implementing a bastion in the public subnet of the VPC, which would then let your access the private subnet where your other hosts live would be something you'd like to look into.

 ### Other improvements

-Add CloudTrail login for IAM activity
+- Add CloudTrail logging for IAM activity

-Investigate KMS-based solution to store and fetch keys
+- Investigate KMS-based solution to store and fetch keys

 ## Credits

 All the hard work has been done by Michael Wittig, and his presentation of the 'hack' to use CodeCommit's ssh keys or EC2 instances is brilliant.
 Go read [Manage AWS EC2 SSH access with IAM](https://cloudonaut.io/manage-aws-ec2-ssh-access-with-iam/) to learn more.
-This repo is only about using the same technique with Terraform, because we'd prefer to use Terraform than CloudFormation.
+This repo started as doing a port using the same technique with Terraform, because we'd prefer to use Terraform than CloudFormation.
+Then some variations were added to illustrate different techniques.

+## Want to learn more?

+If you're new to Terraform but want to learn more, [The Terraform Book](https://terraformbook.com) offers a free preview, and is a great intro to this thing.
+You'll get the basics to then read the official documentation (which is great, but maybe not as much newcomer-friendly)

 ## TODO / next steps

-[ ] Basic arch diagram to make this easier to get at first glance [ ] do a clean variation using CoreOS
+- Basic arch diagram to make this easier to get at first glance
-[ ] do a bastion/nat/multipleAZ variation ?
+- do a clean variation using CoreOS
+- do bastion/nat/multipleAZ variations?